wmvanvliet/psychic/docs/intro.rst

 Dive in
 -------

-Follow along with the `main documentation <index.html>`_ that will take you through all the major features of Psychic.
+Follow along with the :doc:`index` that will take you through all the major features of Psychic.
 Hack away with the `BCI tutorials <https://sites.google.com/site/wmvanvliet/tutorials/eeg-signal-analysis>`_.
-For the fine details of every class and function, see the `API reference <reference.html>`_.
+For the fine details of every class and function, see the :doc:`api`.